learndog/wipdots/vim/basic_usage.md

         Note: If you paste from system clipboard into vim and get ^M at end of line,
               try instead to enter INSERT mode first, and use Ctrl-v to paste.
 (Probably a Windows->Linux thing.)
+* Non-yank Del key... it will not change the yank buffer when you delete with the Del key (not the std Vim behavior)

 More Editing
 * u in normal mode to undo, Ctrl-r to redo